When I first stepped into the world of CNCs, I was overwhelmed by the many software programs used in the process.

 If you intend to do basic milling operations, a 2D CAD will be sufficient, whereas if you plan on doing 3D relief carving on wood, you would require 3D design software such as Solidworks or AutoCAD.

-Most CAM software clearly list the features which are supported in them.
+Most CAM software clearly lists the features which are supported in them.
 E.g. for metal milling, adaptive milling is a great feature to have in the CAM software.

 A controller or simulation software has a fixed number of axes that it can control, so choose a software that can accommodate all the axes of your CNC machine.